-For more than a century, America’s freight railroads have been committed to honoring and hiring the men and women who have bravely served our nation.
+America’s freight railroads are committed to honoring and hiring the men and women who have bravely served our nation.

 There is an attitude and skill set for railroad employees that overlaps with those of military veterans.
 Military service members are highly skilled professionals, known for their discipline, commitment, safety focus and mission-oriented approach to teamwork — qualities uniquely suited for long and successful careers in the freight rail industry.